 Put Limits and Be Consistent

 Being positive does not mean that you become lenient and let your kids do anything they want.
 For effective parenting, you need to put limits, and that’s required..

-You saw the infographic mentioning putting limits on the TV times; similarly you can put limits on the mobile and Internet usage time, and the timings for outings, if required.
+You saw the infographic mentioning putting limits on the TV times, which can not only help the child succeed in school but also minimize health risks.
+Similarly, you can put limits on the mobile and Internet usage time, and the timings for outings, if required.

 We have house rules, which our kids know, if they break, they will be grounded or there will be limits put for them, so they are careful.
 With time, it becomes a habit with kids to play their part well.

 You can certainly be flexible at times, but try to be consistent and maintain the imposed limits.
 Kids will try to test the boundaries, but you need to be firm as well as be friendly.

 Give Reward and Love

 Disciplining does not necessarily mean punishing.
 If needed, you can use various alternatives like time outs, taking away privileges, or use grounding.

 It’s better to explain things and let kids understand the consequences.